Memorial to the victims of the Shoah

-The Memorial to the Victims of the Shoah (lux.: Shoah, hb.: הַשׁוֹאָה - ha'Schoah) was inaugurated on 17 June 2018 in the city of Luxembourg.
+The Memorial to the Victims of the Shoah (lux.: Mémorial de la déportation juive) was inaugurated on 17 June 2018 in the city of Luxembourg.
 The monument commemorates the persecution, deportation and murder of native Jews and those who fled to Luxembourg during the National Socialist dictatorship.
 The 17th of June 2018 was chosen for the inauguration because 75 years earlier, on the 17th of June 1943, the last deportation train with Jews had left Luxembourg, and the location, Boulevard Roosevelt, because the first synagogue of Luxembourg existed nearby.

 Monument and commemorative plaque

 The sculpture by the Franco-Israeli artist Shelomo Selinger is intended to be both monument and memorial to the same person and to remind the Jewish population of the inhumanity of the Nazis and to contribute to the fact that such crimes must never be repeated.

 The monument was erected on Roosevelt Boulevard between the cathedral and the former monastery of St. Sophia.
 The State and the City of Luxembourg paid a total of 325,000 Euros for this monument.
 The monument is made of grey-pink granite.